maxgallup/know/src/software-testing/white-box.md

 ### Integration Testing
 Testing the multiple parts of the system as a group.
 Typically it follows after modules have been unit tested. [(wiki)](https://en.wikipedia.org/wiki/Integration_testing)

-* *big-band* - modules are coupled together to form a complete system that is tested
+* *big-bang* - modules are coupled together to form a complete system that is tested
 * *top-down* - start with highest level module and then test step by step down incrementally
 * *bottom-up* - start with the lowest level module, test your way up by integrating